Solar panels in Bristol: are they worth it?

 Since our design also includes a 5.8 kWh battery, the home’s residents would be able to use 1,845 kWh of their solar panels’ electricity, which is 51% of their overall consumption.

-The remaining 1,773 kWh produced by this household’s solar panels would be sent to the grid through an export tariff called Octopus Flux – one of the best export tariffs around.
+The remaining 1,773 kWh produced by this household’s solar panels would be sent to the grid, allowing the household to benefit from one of the best export tariffs around.

 Please note: you won’t necessarily produce as much solar electricity with your system, since this design is for a specific property that may be different to yours – but it should give you a rough idea of what’s possible in Bristol.